What is schizoid personality disorder?

 Schizoid personality disorder is a type of eccentric personality disorder.
-A person with this disorder has behavior that is different from most other people.
-For example, people with schizoid personality disorder tend to avoid social interactions, and some may seem aloof or lacking personality.
+A person with this disorder behaves differently from most other people.
+This may include avoiding social interactions, or seeming to be aloof or lacking personality.
 However, people with this disorder are able to function fairly well in society.

 This condition is usually diagnosed in early adulthood.
 Symptoms include: